bcgov/ols-geocoder/faults.md

-Scoring Formula
+Match Faults
-match score = match precision points - fault penalties Name | Definition | Penalty
+Name | Meaning | Penalty
 -------: | --------------- | -----:
 <a name="CIVIC_NUMBER.missing">Civic Number Missing</a> | A given address didn't contain a civic number but one was found.
 <a name="CIVIC_NUMBER.notInAnyBlock">Civic Number Not In Any Block</a> | A given civic number is not in any known address range for a given street in a given locality.
 The street within the given locality is returned with a match precision of STREET.|10